hitmaizer/portfolio-monorepo/README.md

-# Turborepo starter
+# Portfolio monorepo

-This is an official Yarn v1 starter turborepo.
+This monorepo was created to develop a personal Portfolio page.

 ## What's inside?